-Countly is an extensible, open source mobile analytics solution for mobile application developers.
+Countly is an extensible, open source product analytics solution for mobile and web apps.
 It tracks applications, customer behaviour or game mechanics - so you can focus on increasing user loyalty and engagement.
 With Countly, collected data is converted into meaningful information in true real-time, benefiting from underlying infrastructure with MongoDB, Node.js and Nginx.

 Countly is a true real-time service, showing updates every 10 seconds from user interface – which is also a configurable parameter.